-Look at the Situation Realistically
+Look at the situation realistically

-Moving back home to live with your parents in your 20s or even 30s can be tough.
+Moving home to live with your parents in your 20s or even 30s can be tough.
 Once you’ve had a taste of freedom and independence, going back to the house you grew up in and living under your parents’ “house rules” can be challenging.

 But there are some important considerations you should think about before heading home.
 Consider the following: